Symptoms of Low Electrolytes

 Reasons Electrolytes Run Low

-Once your electrolyte levels have started to dip it’s easy to make the situation worse: you’ll be feeling dehydrated as well and will naturally drink some water to quench your thirst.
-Drinking too much without also topping up your electrolytes can make a bad situation worse as, rather than simply rehydrating and feeling better, you’ll dilute the remaining electrolytes in your system.
-Swamped in all that extra water, they’ll be less effective and you’ll find yourself feeling worse!
-It might not even quench your thirst, as one of the most important things electrolytes do for you is allow your body to use water effectively!
+Once your electrolyte levels have started to dip it’s easy to make the situation worse: as we begin to feel dehydrated we naturally drink water to quench our thirst.
+Drinking too much water without topping up our electrolytes can hinder rather than help the situation, by doing this we dilute the remaining electrolytes in your system, they become less effective and we usually find ourselves feeling even worse off!

 It’s important to point out that certain health conditions that can limit your body’s ability to absorb electrolytes from your diet, making it difficult for you to maintain healthy levels of these important nutrients.
 For any advice on this please seek advice from a medical professional.

 What Does it Feel Like?

-The physical effects in your body create dramatic and unpleasant symptoms if you let the causes go without doing anything.
+The physical effects in your body create dramatic and unpleasant symptoms.

-Symptoms of low electrolytes start with a headache, similar to dehydration.
-If you don’t take any action, they escalate quickly.
-You’ll find yourself feeling exhausted and lethargic, and you’ll have to work harder to get things done as your muscles respond more sluggishly.
+Similar to dehydration, low electrolyte symptoms start with a headache, if you don’t take any action this can escalate quickly.
+You’ll find yourself feeling exhausted and lethargic, and you’ll have to work harder to get things done as your muscles will not respond as effectively.

-Even if you drink lots of water you might still find yourself feeling thirsty, as without electrolytes to manage how your body uses that water, it can’t get to where it needs to hydrate your cells and actually quench your thirst.
+Even if you drink lots of water you might still find yourself feeling thirsty.
+Without electrolytes to manage how your body uses water, the water can’t get to where it needs to be in order to hydrate your cells and quench your thirst.

 As your body’s systems start to get out of balance, you may find that you’re experiencing diarrhoea (or constipation) as well as vomiting – aware that something is wrong, your body tries to flush away toxins, but this actually makes the situation worse!